Prospecting for New Members

-Additional material concerning prospecting for members will be discussed in the marketing section.
+Additional strategies and tools for prospecting will be covered in the marketing section.

 Prospecting for Referrals